Orleans County, Vermont: Retail

-There are six national chain fast food restaurants in the county, one (Subway) in Orleans, three (McDonald's and two Dunkin' Donuts) in Derby, and two (Wendy's and Subway) in the city of Newport.
-A smaller, regional sandwich shop chain (Amato's) also has a location in downtown Newport.
+There are seven pharmacies in the county, all but one of which is a regional or national chain.

-There are two regional chain supermarkets in the county, along with a newly-opened (2016) Walmart, all of which are in Derby.
-There are locally owned grocery stores in several other towns as well.
+There are two regional chain supermarkets in the county and there are locally owned grocery stores in several other towns as well.

-Many of the smaller towns still feature a general store in the center of town, such as Currier's Market in Glover and Willey's Store in Greensboro.
+Many of the smaller towns still feature a general store in the center of town.

-There is one cinema, a tri-plex, in downtown Newport.

 Tourism

 The county is tied for first place in Vermont with the highest percentage of second home ownership.

 Education

 78.2% of residents had at least a high school education.
 16.1% had at least an undergraduate degree.

 There are three public high schools in the county: North Country Union High School (1063 students), Lake Region Union High School (396), and Craftsbury Academy (59).
-Wheeler Mountain Academy, grades 7-12, aids students who have emotional, behavioral or learning challenges.
+Wheeler Mountain Academy, grades 7–12, aids students who have emotional, behavioral or learning challenges.
 15 are enrolled.
 United Christian Academy is a private religious school K-12, enrolling 108 students.

 In 2007, the juniors in three public secondary schools in three different schools districts, North Country, Lake Region, and Craftsbury, scored lower than the state averages on standardized tests with one exception.
 North Country scored better than average in reading.
 Areas tested were math, reading and writing.

 In 2008, there was no correlation between the performance of students on the standardized New England Common Assessment Program tests and poverty (free lunch).
 The five wealthiest schools were among the ten worst performers; of the five poorest schools, three were among the top ten performers in the county.
 Schools in the Orleans Central Supervisory Union(the top four) appeared to outperform the North Country Supervisory Union (eight out of ten worst performing).

-There are about 85 home schooled students in the county, grades 1-12.
+There are about 85 home schooled students in the county, grades 1–12.

 The Northeast Kingdom Learning Services is a non-profit agency that provides a central clearing house for learning services.
 It is located in the village of Orleans.

 The Central Orleans Family Education Center was establishined in 2002 to offer childcare, pre-K programs, after-school programs, and migrant education classes in the village of Orleans.